conix-security/bl2ru2/README.md

 - add rule for md5
 - manage uri like example.com/stuff_here
 - make the prints to stdout conditionnals to args.output
-- add exception PermissionError if .sid and output file can't be written
 - add baserule for domain in ssl cert (if possible)
 - add rules examples along the baserules
 - smb/netbios etc ?